SoloDoloRolo/EmbeddedSystemsTM4C/README.md

 ## **Problem and Purpose**

-This project began with a flash drive containing a partially implemented project riddled with errors and dead ends.
-Our objective: transform "Project 1.0" into a robust, optimized solution while collaborating as a team.
+This project was handed to us in the form of a flashdrive by our professor with a handful of errors and dead ends.
+The objective is to take the Project that we were given "Project 1.0" and make it into something substantially better and optimal while working with a team.

 **Challenges Identified:**
 - The project wouldn’t load in KEIL IDE or onto the TM4C.